Separations Savvy Newsletter

 • The acid recovery was increased to 98-99% at slightly elevated temperature (40-45 oC).

 With many more stories to share and solve for our clients, we are always happy to hear from you!
-If you’ve got a difficult separations problem, please contact us at contact@kochmodular.com or call +1 201 267 8670.
+If you’ve got a difficult separations problem, please send an email to contact@kochmodular.com or call us at +1 201 267 8670.